nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should follow the default Java coding standard.
+6. Should be managed using a version control solution like Github
+7. Should meet scheduled deadline (to be done by the end of the semester)
+8. Should be intuitive for non tech-savvy users.
+9. New features should be planned for thoroughly using UML and sequencing diagrams.

 ## Appendix D : Glossary